turingschool/curriculum/source/projects/the_scale_up.markdown

 * 2: Average resposne time below 400ms with 300+ RPM
 * 1: Average response time above 400ms, or unable to handle 300 RPM

-#### Load Testing / User Scripting
+#### 2. Load Testing / User Scripting

 In order to evaluate how our applications are performing, we'll need to expose them to heavy load.
-To do this, each team will be responsible for implementing a load-testing script which exercises the production application.
-Your load script should be provided as a separate project/repository with its own structure and set of dependencies.
+To do this, each student will be responsible for implementing a load-testing script which exercises the production application.

-You will be evaluated on how thorough and scalable this script is:
+Your load script can be provided as a separate project/repository with its own structure and set of dependencies, or included in the existing application as a rake task or other executable script.

+The goal of this script is to exercise as many of the application's endpoints as possible.
+The evaluation rubric for this coverage will be:

 * 4: Load testing script exercises 85% of application endpoints (as reported by rake routes)
 * 3: Load testing script exercises 60% of application endpoints
 * 2: Load testing script exercises 40% of application endpoints
 * 1: Load testing script exercises 20% or less of application endpoints

-#### Database Load
+#### 3. Database Load

 In addition to handling heavy request load from users, our applications will need to handle database load against a db with large numbers of records.
 To do this, we'll need to seed